takhs91/empower/README.md

 see the new SSID and should be able to associate to it and to reach the public Internet (if the wireless APs have a backhaul that is connected to the Internet).

-Please refer to the wiki for the REST and Python API documentation and in general for the documentation on how to develop applications.